In this guide, we take a look at what you need to know when partnering with a commercial glass company.

 and accurately completes your job."

-There are many details a commercial glass services company needs to know about your project.
-The key to creating a usable templates sketch for a commercial glass manufacturer is two-fold:
+There are many details your partnered glass company needs to know about your project.
+The key to creating a usable template sketch for a commercial glass manufacturer is two-fold:

 2. Presentation

 Don’t send your vendor a scribble on a napkin.
-To ensure your manufacturer gives you exactly what you want, your sketch should have clearly defined lines as well as the precise locations of any cutouts, notches, or hardware.
-For glass walls, windows, or shower enclosures, pictures of the space where the glass product will be installed are also helpful, but not necessary.
+To ensure your manufacturer gives you exactly what you want, your sketch should have clearly defined lines and the precise locations of any cutouts, notches, or hardware.
+Pictures of the space where the glass product will be installed are also helpful but not necessary for glass walls, windows, or shower enclosures.

 Sketches are best provided to manufacturers on single pieces of: